WebAssembly/component-model/design/mvp/WIT.md

 ```

 Worlds are encoded similarly to interfaces, but replace the inner exported
-instance-type with an inner exported *component*.
+instance with an inner exported *component*.
 For example, this WIT:
 ```wit
 package local:demo;